Japan: An Economy to Emulate

 To put matters into perspective a bit more, the population of the U.S. is considerably larger than that of Japan—two and a half times larger.
 The U.S. also has much more land and natural resources.
 Despite this, we are producing less while our imports and debt soar.
 We had borrowed over $1 trillion from Japan as of January 2012, just to keep our government operating.
 Our manufacturing base is deteriorating at an alarming rate due to outsourcing.
 Gone are the days when the United States led its competition on the global economic stage.

 Japan is doing something right.
 Their leaders took the necessary time and effort to design a plan for economic success, and those plans are working well—so well that other nations are looking toward Japan as an economy to emulate.
 When will America’s leaders wake up and do something to pull us back from the edge of economic disaster and steer us back toward economic prosperity?
-Spread the word and contact your congressional representative.
+Spread the word and contact your Congressional representatives.
 Demand better from our leaders before America becomes something we no longer recognize.